 ATTENTION APPLICANTS: The State exam fee will change to $100 beginning January 1, 2020.

-Minnesota requires all applicants for licensure to pass a 1 hour 20 minute, 34-item, multiple-choice open book exam testing candidate ability to research and interpret Minnesota Statutes and Rules pertaining to the operation of a Minnesota nursing home.
+Minnesota requires all applicants for licensure to pass a 1 hour 20 minute, 34-item, multiple-choice open book exam testing candidate ability to research and interpret Minnesota Statutes and Rules about the operation of a Minnesota nursing home.
 Information on ordering the Rules and Statutes books to study for the state examination is found below.
 Examinees will use the board provided statutes and rules books with an index for the examination.
 You must have an active application for Minnesota licensure on file with the board to be eligible to take the state exam.
 A state exam application will be sent when your license application is received.
 See our Fees page under Statutes and Rules tab at top of the page.
 Current licensure and exam application must be on file with the office to be eligible to sit for the exam.
 Applications sent by fax or email will not be accepted.

-Scheduled State Exams occur on the 2nd Thursday every two months at 10:00 a.m.* Upcoming dates are as follows:
+Scheduled State Exams occur on the 2nd Thursday every two months at 10:00 a.m.* Upcoming dates are as follows

 - May 14, 2020

 - ORDER STUDY MATERIALS ONLINE - Minnesota's Bookstore

 The fee for the State Exam is $100.00 (check or money order made payable to BENHA) and must be submitted with the State exam application by mail only.
 This fee is in addition to the licensure application fee and criminal background check fee and must be paid separately.

 A current Application for Licensure, Exam Application, and all applicable fees must be received in the office be registered for this exam.

 Minnesota, with all 50 states and DC, requires its licensees to complete the examination developed by the National Association of Boards of Examiners for Long Term Care Administrators - the NAB exam.
 It is a 150-item multiple-choice test covering the Domains of Practice:

 - human resources